 Jeremy Howard is President and Chief Scientist at Kaggle.
 Previously, he founded FastMail (sold to Opera Software) and Optimal Decisions sold to ChoicePoint – now called LexisNexis Risk Solutions).
 Prior to that he worked in management consulting, at McKinsey & Company and A.T.
 Kearney.
 Jeremy’s passion is applying algorithms to data.
 At FastMail he used algorithms to automate nearly every part of the business – as a result the company only needed a total of 3 full time staff, and got over a million signups.
 Optimal Decisions was a business entirely built to commercialise a new algorithm he designed for the optimal pricing of insurance.
 Jeremy competes regularly in data mining competitions, which he uses to test himself and stay on the leading edge of...
 Read More.

 MICHAEL HUGOS is an author, speaker and principal at Center for Systems Innovation [c4si].
 He specializes in elegant solutions to complex problems in supply chains, business intelligence, and new business ventures.
 Previously he spent six years as chief information officer (CIO) of a national distribution organization where he developed a suite of supply chain and business intelligence systems that transformed the company’s operations and revenue model.
 He won the CIO 100 Award, InformationWeek 500 award and the Premier 100 Award for this work.
 He earned his MBA from Northwestern University’s Kellogg School of Management.
 His newest book explores the intersection between massively multi-player online games (MMOs) and real life business operations.
-It’s titled Serious Games: The Future of Work; it will be...
+It’s titled Serious Games: The Future of Work; it...
 Read More.